dsidavis/DSIWeb/content/Pending/InstallFest.md

 Title: Install-Fest
 Date: 10/6/2017
 Time: 10-1pm
-Where: DSI Classroom, 362 Shields Library
+Where: DSI Classroom, 360 Shields Library

 Fall 2017's kick-off event for the Data Science Initiative is a community install-fest.
-Come with your computer and work with people to install different pieces of software you need to do Data Science of all sorts.
+Come with your laptop computer and work with people to install different pieces of software you need to do Data Science of all sorts during this drop-in workshop.

-This is great opportunity to
+This is great opportunity to:
 + meet other students with similar interests,
 + find out about software you didn't know about or want to know more about, and
 + ask questions about how to get started with different software.